 The dwarfish superstition regarding the Scone is that the piece of Truth in it would flash white-hot if anybody touching it told a lie.
 The Low King is supposed to sit on it while passing judgement.
 Dwarfs like to keep their kings honest.
 And it would, of course, lead to a conflagration in the underwear department if he told an untruth...

 Gavin and Carrot's fight with Wolfgang.
 Much is made of the fact that Carrot fights "by the rules"; but when Gavin jumps in, he's trying to fight fair, too.
 Which Gaspode notes before he jumps in to help.

-Albrecht Albrectsson refuses to trade with any dwarfs named Glodsson.
+The Schmaltzberger dwarfs won't accept any dwarfs named Glodsson as candidates for Low Kingship.
 Why?
-In Witches Abroad, a footnote states that thousands of copies of a dwarf named Glod were created by a god.
+In Witches Abroad, a footnote states that thousands of copies of a dwarf named Glod were created by a curse imposed upon a human king by a dyslexic god.
 The deep-downers probably wouldn't see their offspring as 'real' dwarfs.

-Speaking of the Scone's protective mechanisms, the first part with the water-locks and boat could be Fridge Brilliance on the dwarfs' part.
+Regarding the Scone's protective mechanism, the first part with the water-locks and boat could be Fridge Brilliance on the dwarfs' part.
 At first glance, it just sounds like another way of operating an elevator, but when you consider that vampires in Discworld (barring serious self-help training in the style of the de Magpyrs) have an aversion to crossing running water, you realize that it's not necessarily set up that way to keep out dwarf thieves.